-On successful completion, your options are wide; many students progress on to the Level 3 BTEC Extended Diploma in Public Services.
+Upon successful completion of this course, your options are wide; many students progress on to the Level 3 BTEC Extended Diploma in Public Services.

-Our students often enlist into the Royal Navy, Royal Marines, Royal Air Force, British Army or one of the emergency services.
+Our students often enlist into the Royal Navy, Royal Marines, Royal Air Force, British Army or one of the emergency services such as the Fire service.

-Learning will take place in a variety of situations from practical days out to fitness sessions in the gym or leading lectures within the classroom.
+Learning will take place in a variety of situations from classroom based lectures to fitness sessions in the gym.
 All lectures are geared towards the completion of assignments and they will be as practical as the BTEC specification allows.
 We also spend a huge amount of time on practical day trips and organising charity events.

-On your first day, you will need to bring physical training kit & a change of clothes, a notebook & pen, as well as a positive mental attitude.
+On your first day, you will need to bring physical training kit and a change of clothes, a notebook and pen, as well as a positive mental attitude.

-There will be an additional cost of £150, which will cover sports kit, minibuses, adventurous activities, paint balling & day trips to public service organisations such as the army & fire service.
+There will be an additional course fee which will cover sports kit, minibuses, adventurous activities & day trips to public service organisations.
+This additional fee will be discussed at interview.